edemaine/node4mailer/README.md

 to run on Node 4 (and higher), whereas official Nodemailer [runs only on Node 6](https://nodemailer.com/about/#requirements) (and higher).
-Version numbers run parallel to [nodemailer](https://www.npmjs.com/package/nodemailer).
+Version numbers run roughly parallel to [nodemailer](https://www.npmjs.com/package/nodemailer).
 See also [smtp-server-node4](https://github.com/edemaine/smtp-server-node4),
 which this depends on for testing.